JohnMohr/ShiftedPixels/README.md

 ## **Contributing**

 *People, Places & Things:*
-Eric and John laid the groundwork for SHIFTYPIXELS with a missing group member and a lifesucking void.
-Our presentation was Mostly Eric and I, the lifesucking void also explained their contributions in great detail.
+Eric and John laid the groundwork for SHIFTYPIXELS with a missing group member and a Lifesucking Void.
+Our presentation was Mostly Eric and John, the Lifesucking Void also explained their contribution in ~~great~~ detail.
 As the project encountered issues a beta version was created to salvage a working product about 30 commits behind its predeccesor.
+The future looked grim.
-With Zac the TA as support, John managed to fix the broken mess to publish a beta application.
+Zac 'the TA' Stowell entered the fray with a level 10 Support skill, allowing John an attack of opportunity to fix the broken mess and publish a beta application.